cappe987/cappe987.github.io/_posts/2019-11-21-dynamic-vs-static.markdown

 A language with dynamic type checking has its types checked during runtime.
 These languages often leave out type declarations in the code, leading to less code to read and write.
-This adds extra overhead when running, and increases the likelihood of runtime type error.
+Checking during runtime adds extra overhead when running, and increases the likelihood of runtime type error.
 Since it only checks the types it encounters, it won't validate the types in any execution paths you don't test.

 The code snippet below contains two separate execution paths,